y13i/amirotate/README.md

 Go to CloudWatch Management Console and set scheduled event source to invoke `amirotatejs_create` and `amirotatejs_delete`.

+Event input should be constant JSON.
+Copy and paste `events/create.json` and `events/delete.json`.

 Like this.

 ![AWS Management Console](docs/CloudWatch_Management_Console.png)